AnIndefiniteArticle/pentagram/README.md

 To import the pentagram functions defined in the library located in the `pentagram/` directory, simply add `import pentagram` to the top of any `.py` file or notebook.

+**NOTE: I suppose that to use poetry properly as a release system to PyPI and pip, we should remove the embedded jupyter environment and set up an external one.
+This hack works for now.

 # Overview of contents

 Initial state: all code was in an `.ipynb`, with functions dumped at the top.